 Open Portugal Bank Account Online

 If you already have a Portuguese address, but you’re still abroad yourself, arranging to move house, you can open a bank account in Portugal from your home country.
 Main street banks in Portugal accept online applications too.
+The application can be completed by sending the application form either online or by snail mail, provided you add (copies of) the documents mentioned above.
+It most likely will take longer than the very fast online banks.

-Virtual bank account as an alternative
+Virtual Bank Account as an Alternative

 N26